mvolkmann/blog/src/web-dev-tips.md

 If it rejects, the value is that of the first promise that rejects.

-Sometimes it is convenient to create a `Promise` that immediately resolves or rejects.
-This is done with the static methods `Promise.reject(reason)` and `Promise.resolve(value)`.
+Sometimes it is convenient to create a `Promise` that immediately resolves or rejects and return it from a function.
+To create such a promise, call the static methods `Promise.reject(reason)` and `Promise.resolve(value)`.

 ### Fetch API